gummysharks/gummysharks/README.md

 ☆ ㅤㅤ
 </p>

-i experiment with my style a lot so if one of my skins ever look similar to yours, do tell.
+I experiment with my style an awful lot so if one of my skins ever look similar to yours, please tell me.

-moreover, please don't copy or inspo my skins. they take me a lot of time and i enjoy having an unique style.
+Moreover, please don't copy or inspo any of my skins. they take me a lot of time and i enjoy having an unique style.
 <div align="center">

 <img src="https://file.garden/aGhejZrEhk3uCjIn/IMG_20260711_142536.png" />